stacksjs/logsmith/docs/intro.md

 - **Monorepo support** with flexible versioning strategies
 - **Cross-platform compatibility** on macOS, Linux, and Windows

-Whether you're managing a single package or a complex monorepo, bumpx provides the tools you need to automate your release process with confidence and consistency.
+Whether you're managing a single package or a complex monorepo, logsmith provides the tools you need to automate your release process with confidence and consistency.

 ## Key Features